 I am even more hopeless when it comes to insects, but in that regard am content to admire their myriad shapes, shades, and sizes, and grateful when one poses long enough to get my camera into gear.

 I do recognize the ubiquitous, curious, and impossibly cute Golden-mantled ground squirrels.
 Next to providing additional enchanting and entertaining wildlife encounters, they totally stole my heart.

 While Manitou Lake is now an exclusive day-use area, camping is possible at three nearby Forest Service campgrounds.
 I chose South Meadows, about two miles away, to pitch my shelter for two nights.
-My stay coincided with a string of sunny days sandwiched between a row of rainy ones, precipitation being the predominant pattern in previous weeks, compliments of our “monsoons”.
+My stay coincided with a string of sunny days sandwiched between a row of rainy ones, precipitation being the predominant pattern in previous weeks, compliment of our “monsoons”.
 Long-term regional residents did not used to refer to Colorado’s summer rains this way, but contemporary meteorologists seem compelled to apply this tropical term to our decidedly non-tropical climate.

 Monsoons or not, the rains have clearly contributed to a state of botanical exuberance in a state famed for its wildflowers, but not necessarily for its lushness.
 In the mixed conifer-aspen forest, in the verdant meadows, and in the saturated wetlands surrounding Manitou Lake, colorful blossoms brightened each hike and served as floral reminders of the preciousness of the period, and of the enthusiastic energy of our earth.